thebilal/basic_repo2/README.md

 # basic_repo2

-this repo was created to learn and understand git and github by bilal
+this repo was created to learn and understand git and github by bilal. so that you become better at things